Scrap Metal Dealers Act 2013

 Fees and Application Forms

 Applications for scrap metal dealers licences must be accompanied by a fee.
 The fee is set by the local authority having regard to guidance issued by the Home Office.
+Before completing your application, your attention is drawn to our privacy and data retention policy.

 - Application for Scrap Metal Dealers Licence - Download Form

-- Disclosure England - DBS criminal record check
+- Disclosure England - DBS criminal record check (external link)

 - Scrap Metal Dealers Act 2013: Statement of Licensing Policy and Guidance for Applicants